 ‘Eating tomatoes could improve sperm quality by up to 50%, scientists claim’ declares one headline.
 ‘Women with ‘masculine’ jobs will struggle to conceive’, shouts another.
 But what is the truth and how can anyone experiencing infertility expect to be able to unpick fertility fact from fiction?

 Infertility takes a massive toll: physically, financially, socially and mentally.
 Trying and failing to become a parent for many months and often years typically leaves people deeply distressed, vulnerable and searching desperately for anything to improve their chances of having a baby.
-Read more about the emotional side of infertility here.

 So what to think when media reports say research points to a new way forwards.
 Should you let your hopes be raised or take each piece of news with a pinch of salt?